luisgg98/DSFiware-hackathon/assets/docs/README-consumer.md

 In this phase, setups to deploy both did: `did:key` and `did:web` will be shown. but the fact that the use of a did:web implies the control of a public DNS to publicly expose the well known did:web endpoint for being consumer by any 'verifier' and mainly to route cloud requests to the server bound to the did:web DNS.
 _eg. to use the `did:web:fiwaredsc-consumer.ita.es`, The [Instituto Tecnológico de Aragón (ITA)](https://www.ita.es/) owner of the `ita.es` domain, must redirect web requests made to https://fiwaredsc-consumer.ita.es to the server in which the DID is exposed at the well known endpoint `https://fiwaredsc-consumer.ita.es/.well-known/did.json`_

+## Infrastructure
+The following steps describe the different components to be deployed:
+- **Decentralized Identity (DID)**.
+Steps to deploy both, did:web and did:key will be explained.
+- **Verifiable Credential Issuer**.
+Values to deploy a functional Keycloak are explained.
+- **Registration mechanism**.
+This component contains the steps to register a Consumer inside a data space.
+It does not follow the steps described at the [_Onboarding of an organization in the data space_](https://github.com/FIWARE/data-space-connector?tab=readme-ov-file#onboarding-of-an-organization-in-the-data-space) as it is tailored for demo scenarios and because the interactions with the [GaiaX Clearing Houses (GXDCH)](https://gaia-x.eu/gxdch/) have to be yet fully polished (at the moment this guideline was written).
+Ths registration is not explained nor deployed at this phase as it requires the whole data space to be in place.
+It will be explained later at the [initial set up the DS infrastructure](README-initialSetUpOfTheDS.md) phase.

 ## Step3.1: _Deployment of the DID:key_
 The consumer Helm Chart provides two value files.
 One to deploy the DID:key component and another to deploy the DID:web one.
 To deploy the DID:key run:
 At this first step, only the utils and the did are enabled to trace potential problems.